KevinMarquette/kevinmarquette.github.io/_draft/GetPlastered.md

 tags: [PowerShell,Plaster]
 ---

-I recently started working with Plaster.
-I covered my first template in my [Adventures in Plaster](https://kevinmarquette.github.io/2017-05-12-Powershell-Plaster-adventures-in/?utm_source=blog&utm_medium=blog&utm_content=titlelink) blog post.
+I recently started working with [Plaster](https://github.com/PowerShell/Plaster/blob/master/docs/en-US/about_Plaster_CreatingAManifest.help.md) and I really like this Module.
+I covered my first template in my [Adventures in Plaster](/2017-05-12-Powershell-Plaster-adventures-in/?utm_source=blog&utm_medium=blog&utm_content=getplastered) blog post.
 I have been pulling together ideas for more Plaster templates and I thought up a fun one to work on.

 I am going to build a Plaster template that builds a Plaster template.
 I am calling this template `GetPlastered`.